pantheon-systems/documentation/source/content/wordpress-wp-options-autoload-cache.md

  The `wp_options` table stores several types of data for your site, including:

    - settings for your plugins, widgets, and themes
    - temporarily cached data
    - site URL and home URL
    - category settings
    - autoloaded data

  <Alert title="Note"  type="info" >

- `wp_` is the default prefix of the `options` table.
+  The default prefix of the `options` table is `wp_`.
 The prefix of the `options` table may vary if you are using a custom prefix, such as `customexample_options`.

  </Alert>